-Ingredients to have on hand
+Ingredients to Have on Hand

 - chicken breasts

-- canned whole kernel corn
+- canned whole-kernel corn

-- small call of sliced olives
+- small can of sliced olives

 - small can of diced green chilies